Your Care Team

 Oncology Social Work

-Oncology social workers are licensed mental health professionals who provide support for issues that affect you and your family during cancer diagnosis, treatment, and recovery.
-Oncology social workers also provide access to local community resources, such as assistance with transportation or referrals to area support programs.
-Oncology social workers understand that a cancer diagnosis impacts people physically and emotionally, and the effects of cancer go beyond the person with the diagnosis.
+Our oncology social workers are licensed clinical social workers who provide support for issues that affect you and your family during cancer diagnosis, treatment, and recovery.
+Our social workers also provide assistance in accessing local community resources.
+They understand that a cancer diagnosis impacts people physically and emotionally, and that the effects of cancer go beyond the person with the diagnosis.

-Here are a few ways we can help:
+Here are a few ways they can help:

 • Provide emotional support to people with cancer and their families and caregivers